Bradpk/to-do-list/pseudocode.md

 Import react and useState
 Import InputBox Component
 State: State declaration for keeping track of list items
+Functions: addItem, to add item using the input box component

 App Component:
 Import react